George Floyd (American football): Collegiate career

 Before the 1981 season, an EKU media guide described Floyd as "one of the most consistent players EKU has ever had in the secondary" and as a "very intense player".
 He was co-captain of the team his senior year.
-Floyd won OVC DPOW for his performance in an October 24 game against Western Kentucky in which he had a sack, a pass deflected, an interception, and eight tackles.
-In a game against Murray State, Floyd intercepted a pass from quarterback Gino Gibbs on the EKU two-yard line with sixteen seconds left in the game as EKU won 24–20.
-Floyd won co-DPOW honors for his performance.
-After the regular season, Floyd won OVC Defensive Player of the Year, was voted to the First-team All-OVC, was selected as a Kodak and an Associated Press All-American, and won OVC Athlete of the Year.
-In the postseason, Floyd had a two-interception game against the Broncos in a 23–17 EKU victory, though the Colonels lost in the championship game to the Idaho State Bengals 34–23 and finished with a 12–2 record.
-He finished the year with seventy-two tackles and ten interceptions, and, on special teams, returned thirty-six punts for 314 yards and a touchdown.
+In a game against Murray State, Floyd intercepted a pass from quarterback Gino Gibbs on the EKU two-yard line with sixteen seconds left in the game.
+EKU won 24–20.
+After the regular season, Floyd won OVC Defensive Player of the Year, was voted to the First-team All-OVC, was selected as a Kodak and an Associated Press All-American, and won OVC Athlete of the Year (given to the best male overall athlete in the OVC, regardless of sport).
+In the postseason, Floyd had a two-interception game against Boise State in a 23–17 EKU victory, though the Colonels lost in the championship game to the Idaho State Bengals 34–23 and finished with a 12–2 record.
+He finished the year with seventy-two tackles and ten interceptions; on special teams, he returned thirty-six punts for 314 yards and a touchdown.

-At the end of his tenure with EKU, Floyd was in the school's record book no fewer than eight times, and, as of 2023, he holds or ties five school records: for longest interception return (100 yards), most punt returns in a single season (36), most interceptions in a single season (10), most career interceptions (22), and most career interception return yards (328).
+At the end of his tenure with EKU, Floyd was in the school's record book eight times, and, as of 2023, he holds or ties five school records: for longest interception return (100 yards), most punt returns in a single season (36), most interceptions in a single season (10), most career interceptions (22), and most career interception return yards (328).
 In 1999, Floyd was inducted into the College Football Hall of Fame, and, in 2007, EKU inducted him into their Hall of Fame.
-Floyd was elected to EKU's All-Century team in 2009.
+Floyd was elected to EKU's All-Century team, composed of the best football players in EKU history for its first hundred years, in 2009.